-Project file
+Project file (-p)

-If you already know which project file you are planning to use-which is generally the case you can skip the initial prompt by providing that file name after the program name.
-For example will start TABARI with the TABARI.Validation.project file.
+If you already know which project file you are planning to use-which is generally the case-you can skip the initial prompt by providing that file name after the program name.
+For example will start Tabari with the LetCodeSomething.project file.
+If this is the only option you want to specify, it can be used alone (that is, if the program sees only a file name in the command line, it is assumed to be a project file). using the command option -p when specifying a project file to be used with the -t, -o or -f commands.

-./TABARI.0.7.0B1 TABARI.Validation.project
+./TABARI.0.8.4B1 LetCodeSomething.project